Ruminations on Sprang Designs II

 overplait row

-Basically the special row is the overplait row in the interlacing; there for the 24 loops, the first 6 are pull back, push front, then on two front threads push the left thread over the right thread and to the back, next 10 loops are pull back thread up, push back thread down, then on two back threads push the left thread over the right and down, pulling the other back thread up, followed by 6 more pull back, push front.
+Basically the special row is the overplait row in the interlacing; there for the 24 loops, the first 6 are pull back, push front, then on two front threads push the left thread over the right thread and to the back, next 10 loops are push front, pull back, then on two back threads push the left thread over the right and down, pulling the other back thread up, followed by 6 more pull back, push front. (edited to fix typos)

 And now all I have to do is finish the current sample on the loom, where I was trying 2/2 interlacing, and then warp this up and see how it goes.
 So pictures will have to wait …